Diversity, Equity, and Inclusion

 As an international company, we interact with users and fellow Automatticians whose first language is different than our own, and by improving our communication, we can improve the work we do.
 We avoid slang terms and idioms that may result in more confusion than clarity, and offer to explain and rephrase our words when needed.
 In the case of a misunderstanding, we always assume good intentions, and imagine how new possibilities can emerge.

-Intellectual and international diversity is something that we strongly embody at Automattic — it’s where we’ve come from and how we’ve grown to include Automatticians from over 50 countries.
+Intellectual and international diversity is something that we strongly embody at Automattic — it’s where we’ve come from and how we’ve grown to include Automatticians from over 80 countries.
 Yet we recognize that we have so much more work to do in embracing the many differences that our community represents.
-We hope you consider joining us on our journey towards ever-increasing diversity and inclusion.
+We hope you consider joining us on our journey toward ever-increasing diversity, equity, and inclusion.